Are you sitting in a cluttered home?

 What do you do with the clutter?

 Now that you have a box of clutter what do you do with it all?
 Maybe you have more than a box.
-Maybe you have a garage full of clutter!
+Maybe you have to declutter the garage now!
 What do you do?

 You can do a lot of good with your clutter!
 How?
 There are two things you can do with your clutter that are much better than letting it sit around.